 “Of Albertans that do know the signs and symptoms of mental illness, 75% do not seek services due to stigma and discrimination.” – Calgaryselfhelp.com

-Serenity Now Foundation
+About the Serenity Now Foundation

-To eliminate the barriers of traditional counselling and give those in need increased access to mental health resources.
+The goal of the Serenity Now foundation is to minimize the barriers of traditional counselling and give those in need increased access to mental health resources.

 Trust us!
 You are not alone if you are confused by some of the options for therapy!

 Registered Psychologists have fully completed their Master or Doctoral degrees, have completed at least 1600 supervised therapy hours, completed a licensing exam and ethics examination through the College of Alberta Psychologists.
 Psychology is a regulated profession in the province of Alberta.

 Provisionally Registered Psychologists have fully completed their graduate level degrees and have had their educational credentials reviewed and approved by the College of Alberta Psychologists.
 Provisional psychologists are working to complete 1600 therapy hours under supervision.